Impact

 Risk and Exploitability

-With a CVSS score of 5.3 the flaw is moderate in severity.
-There is no EPSS score provided and the vulnerability is not listed in the CISA KEV catalog, indicating that broad exploitation is unlikely at present.
+With a CVSS score of 5.9 the flaw is moderate in severity.
+The EPSS score is < 1% (0.00043) and the vulnerability is not listed in the CISA KEV catalog, indicating that broad exploitation is unlikely at present.
 The attack requires a curl configuration that uses separate proxies for different URL schemes and a subsequent redirect that changes the proxy context.
-The attacker must either monitor traffic to the curl instance or actively influence the redirect to capture the leaked credentials—a relatively constrained ad‑hoc scenario.
+Based on the description, the attacker must either monitor traffic to the curl instance or actively influence the redirect to capture the leaked credentials—a relatively constrained ad‑hoc scenario.

 OpenCVE Enrichment